-To install and configure the Alexa Skills Kit Command-Line Interface (ASK CLI) to create Alexa Conversations skills with the Alexa Conversations Description Language (ACDL), complete the following steps.
-After you complete these steps, you can move on to Tutorial: Create an Alexa Conversations Skill with ACDL.
+To install and configure the Alexa Skills Kit Command-Line Interface (ASK CLI), complete the following steps.
+Then use the skill tutorial to create an Alexa Conversations skill with the Alexa Conversations Description Language (ACDL).

 ask.
 However, command-line messages might refer to

 ask.
 For ACDL, always use

 Before you install and configure the ASK CLI, you must meet the following prerequisites.

 - An Amazon developer account.
 If you don't already have one, go to the ASK Developer Console to create an account.

 - An AWS account to host your skill on AWS Lambda.
 If you don't already have one, go to AWS to create an IAM user account.

 Update your existing software